+Stay calm!
 “Let him go first.”
-Stay calm!

-“The money first missus.”
+“The money first, Missus.”

-Putting the knife down, she goes to the till, taking out a wad of notes.
+Putting the knife down, Jackie goes to the till, taking out a wad of notes.
 Suddenly he’s at her shoulder and the money is snatched from her hand.
 Then he’s away and down the corridor.
 The front door slams and there’s a crash outside.

-“Come Jamie!”
+“Come, Jamie!”
 They run upstairs, into a bedroom and lock the door.
 Something’s missing outside the window.
 Opening it, the wind howls in.
 She sees a broken bracket and looks down.
 The man is spreadeagled below, a pool of viscous crimson blood staining the paving and grass.
-On top of him lies the pub sign – ‘The Bitter End’.
+On top of him lies the pub sign – ‘The Bitter End.’
 How ironic!
-Happy Halloween You Murdering Bastard!
+Happy Halloween, You Murdering Bastard!

 Featured in the book, To Cut a Short Story Short: 111 Little Stories